tasnim-reza/github-repo-search/README.md

 Now hit the url: [http://localhost:8080/src/#/home](http://localhost:8080/src/#/home)

 Note: If you open http://localhost:8080 you will see a directory list.
-From that list you have to clikc src folder.
+From that list you have to click src folder.
 Didn't integrate any build system, After build the project that path/directory problem will be solved